MFA Art and Social Practice

 The Master of Fine Arts in in Art and Social Practice is a three-year, 60 credit hour program that provides a strong theoretical framework and support for the development of creative work that engages audiences in community-based projects.

 The interdisciplinary program supports a mix of Studio Art, Photography, Design, and Animation students who embrace collaborative and interdisciplinary projects.
-Students in the program develop and create projects that invite community participation, connect with community organizations, and create new situations.
+Students in the program develop and create projects that invite community participation and involve local organizations.

 Third year students create a major project and exhibition, and collaborate with one another on a publication documenting their work.
 Each student will write a thesis describing the conceptual foundation of their artistic practice and its relation and significance to society and the community.